-In year 2, pathway leaders organise the allocations for each student to ensure the required vocational aspects of their pathway training are covered, as well as mapping the hours and learning opportunities throughout the module.
+In year 2, Heads of Pathways organise the allocations for each student to ensure the required vocational aspects of their pathway training are covered, as well as mapping the hours and learning opportunities throughout the module.

 The module is a long, linear module which lasts the academic year, with students focussing on the experiential learning as they go through the vocational aspects of a number of different productions/projects.
 This module as an academic year long module, supports the student's journey through a number of different productions/projects.
-The allocations are organised in consultation with the students and pathway leaders are able to support the students' personal journey and career aims.
+The allocations are organised in consultation with the students and Heads of Pathways are able to support the students' personal journey and career aims.